What is pulse oximetry?

 All procedures have some risks.
 The risks of this procedure may include:

-Incorrect reading if the probe falls off the earlobe, toe, or finger
+Incorrect reading if the probe falls off or is not fully attached to the earlobe,

 Your risks may vary depending on your general health and other factors.
 Ask your healthcare

 provider which risks apply most to you.
-Talk with him or her about any concerns you
+Talk with them about any concerns you have.